-This decision carrying a financial penalty of MAD 3.3 billion and injunctions relating to the technical and pricing aspects of the unbundling offers was implemented by Itissalat Al-Maghrib.
+This decision carries a financial penalty of MAD 3.3 billion as well as injunctions relating to the technical and pricing aspects of the unbundling offers.
+Itissalat Al-Maghrib paid the financial penalty and took the necessary actions to comply with the injunctions.